joriswitstok/mercurius/README.md

-# mercurius
-Multimodal Estimation Routine for the Cosmological Unravelment of Rest-frame Infrared Uniformised Spectra
+Multimodal Estimation Routine for the Cosmological Unravelment of Rest-frame Infrared Uniformised Spectra (MERCURIUS)